Legal Advice for Income Tax — 74 results

 There is a common misconception that income taxes are never dischargeable in bankruptcy.
 In fact, you can discharge your back federal, state, and local income taxes in Chapter 7, Chapter 13,... more

-Written by attorney Robert Adams, about 1 year ago.
+Written by attorney Robert Adams, over 1 year ago.